edertone/TurboCommons/turbocommons-php/extras/help/publish-release.md

 5 - Make sure the git tag is updated with the new project version we want to publish
     (First in remote GIT repo and then in our Local by performing a fetch)

-6 - Generate a release build executing tests (tb -crt)
+6 - Generate and test a release build from the project directory:
+    - `composer test`
+    - `composer run package`
-     - Make sure the phar is generated
+    - Make sure the versioned phar is generated under `dist/`

 7 - For now we are not publishing the library to composer, cause it requires the composer.json file to be on github root
     - so skip composer publishing